-- 3.24 The brief review of appeal decisions indicates that there is no single 'separation rule' relating to residential amenity being applied across the country, with judgements in each case being determined by local circumstances. - Looking specifically in Cherwell, we know that the district is 89.3 % rural, (11) with an evenly scattered dispersed distribution of settlements and isolated farmsteads.
-(12) Most settlements in the district are small villages and hamlets.
-(13) and typically, the setting of these settlements is tranquil and agricultural.
-Topography across the district is complex, but on the whole the district is relatively flat (particularly in the south of the district, although less so in the north/western part with its hills and valleys) and unlikely to provide any significant screening of turbines, whilst the district as a whole is 'noticeably lacking in woodland cover'.
-(14) - 3.26 The combination of these factors means that within Cherwell, large scale wind turbines are likely to have a dominant impact within a broad distance.
-It is recommended that a separation distance of 800m is normally required between large scale wind turbines and dwellings.
+- 3.24 The brief review of appeal decisions indicates that there is no single 'separation rule' relating to residential amenity being applied across the country, with judgements in each case being determined by local circumstances. - Looking specifically in Cherwell, we know that the district is 89.3 % rural, ^(xii) with an evenly scattered 3.25 dispersed distribution of settlements and isolated farmsteads.^(xiii) Most settlements in the district are small villages and hamlets^(xiv) and typically, the setting of these settlements is tranquil and agricultural.
+Topography across the district is complex, but on the whole the district is relatively flat (particularly in the south of the district, although less so in the north/western part with its hills and valleys) and unlikely to provide any significant screening of turbines, whilst the district as a whole is 'noticeably lacking in woodland cover. (xv) - 3.26 The combination of these factors means that within Cherwell, large scale wind turbines are likely to have a dominant impact within a broad distance.
+It is recommended that a separation distance of 800m is normally required between large scale wind turbines and dwellings. - 3.27 It is also important to consider the 'field of view' occupied by turbines in relation to residential amenity (although this also relates to landscape and cumulative impacts), as well as the differences in the amenity impacts on one single dwelling (which this document is intended to relate to specifically), and a settlement.
+For example, a turbine may not dominate a settlement in terms of scale, but it would be visible by a larger number of people; whereas, a single dwelling is more likely to be dominated by a turbine that is out of scale with it, but fewer people would experience views of it.
+Similarly, a number of turbines are more likely to have a greater cumulative impact on a single dwelling than they would on a settlement.
+Obviously these considerations are dependent upon the specific positioning of the turbines in terms of topography, screening, and so on, and would need to be applied on a site specific basis.